-The lower LDL-C level in patients allocated to receive +GRS was due to a higher proportion starting statin therapy after shared decision making with a physician.
-Recent guidelines15 emphasize the need for shared decision making when considering statin medications for lowering CHD risk.
+when considering statin medications for lowering CHD risk.
 We modified an existing decision aid14 to incorporate genetic risk information and facilitate shared decision making in the setting of disclosure of CHD genetic risk.
-Such visual depictions help patients as well as physicians to better comprehend statistical probabilities related to risk of disease.25 Armed with appropriate resources and a genomic decision aid embedded in the EHR, study participants and non-geneticist physicians were able to use genetic risk information in the shared-decision making process.
+Such visual depictions help patients, as well as physicians, to better comprehend statistical probabilities related to risk of disease.25 Armed with appropriate resources and a genomic decision aid embedded in the EHR, study participants and nongeneticist physicians were able to use genetic risk information in the shared decision-making process.

 Participants in the +GRS group were more likely to receive statins than the CRS group.
-Increased statin prescription in the +H-GRS group was likely due to the increase in overall estimated CHD risk by at least 10% after including the GRS.
+Increased statin prescription in the +H-GRS group was likely attributable to the increase in overall estimated CHD risk by at least 10% after including the GRS.
 Although in the +L-GRS subset the estimated CHD risk was lower, statin initiation was not significantly different than in the CRS group.
-One possibility is that clinicians may not be comfortable in downgrading risk estimated based on conventional risk factors.
-However, the shared medical decision process that was utilized in the trial ensured that the decision to start statins was made taking both physician and participant preferences into account.
+One possibility is that clinicians may not be comfortable with downgrading risk estimated based on conventional risk factors.
+However, the shared medical decision process that was used in the trial ensured that the decision to start statins was made taking both physician and participant preferences into account.

 We previously reported that +GRS participants in this trial had higher perceived personal control and genetic counseling satisfaction than those who received conventional risk factor information.26 However, disclosure of CHD genetic risk did not lead to changes in dietary fat intake and physical activity levels.
-McBride et al.27 demonstrated that disclosure of genetic risk for cancer predisposition did not affect smoking cessation rates.
-Similarly, in volunteers who underwent direct-to-consumer genome-wide testing for various medical conditions, there were no significant changes in participants' dietary or physical activity behaviors.28 Our results highlight that prompting patients to adopt and sustain lifestyle changes remains challenging despite the provision of personalized disease risk estimates.
+McBride et al27 demonstrated that disclosure of genetic risk for cancer predisposition did not affect smoking cessation rates.
+Similarly, in volunteers who underwent direct-to-consumer genomewide testing for various medical conditions, there were no significant changes in participants' dietary or physical activity behaviors.28 Our results highlight that prompting patients to adopt and sustain lifestyle changes remains challenging despite the provision of personalized disease risk estimates.

 There is concern that disclosure of genetic risk for a disease may increase anxiety levels in patients with high genetic risk and induce a sense of invulnerability in those at low genetic risk.
-We found that disclosure of CHD genetic risk was not associated with greater anxiety levels consistent with prior studies of disclosing genetic risk of common disorders.^{29, 30} Also, we did not observe increased dietary fat intake or decreased physical activity levels in those at low genetic risk compared to the other study groups (Supplemental Tables 5 and 6).
+We found that disclosure of CHD genetic risk was not associated with greater anxiety levels consistent with previous studies of disclosing genetic risk of common disorders.^{29,30} Also, we did not observe increased dietary fat intake or decreased physical activity levels in those at low genetic risk in comparison with the other study groups (Tables V and VI in the online-only Data Supplement).

-To minimize potential confounding due to presence of family history of CHD, we randomized patients to study arms based on such history.
-The GRS tended to be higher in patients with family history but this difference was not statistically significant suggesting family history and GRS may provide additive information about CHD risk.
-Family history was not associated with post randomization LDL-C levels although it tended to be associated with greater statin use at the end of the study period.
+To minimize potential confounding attributable to the presence of a family history of CHD, we randomly assigned patients to study arms based on such history.
+The GRS tended to be higher in patients with a family history, but this difference was not statistically significant, suggesting that family history and GRS may provide additive information about CHD risk.
+Family history was not associated with postrandomization LDL-C levels, although it tended to be associated with greater statin use at the end of the study period.